-ABN AMRO Group is a public company with limited liability incorporated on 18 December 2009 under Dutch law.
+ABN AMRO Bank is a public company with limited liability incorporated on 9 April 2009 under Dutch law.
 The company has a two-tier board consisting of a Managing Board and a Supervisory Board.

-The composition of the Supervisory Boards of ABN AMRO Group and ABN AMRO Bank is identical, as is the composition of the Managing Boards of ABN AMRO Group and ABN AMRO Bank and the committees of these boards.
-Pursuant to section 2:154 of the Dutch Civil Code, the full structure regime applies to ABN AMRO Group as from the listing of depositary receipts for shares in the capital of ABN AMRO Group on Euronext Amsterdam.
-The main consequence of application of the mandatory full structure regime lies in the authority to appoint and dismiss members of the Managing Board, which has shifted from the General Meeting of Shareholders (the General Meeting) to the Supervisory Board.
+The composition of the Supervisory Boards of ABN AMRO Group and ABN AMRO Bank are identical, as are the composition of the Managing Boards of ABN AMRO Group and ABN AMRO Bank and of the committees of these boards.